XxRxmtxX/Canning-Your-Meat/README.md

 ![screen_00004](https://github.com/user-attachments/assets/2a7e71b1-3049-40f0-994a-e776d591bce5)

-There are 7 new blueprints for creating minced/prepared meat and 7 blueprints to can this minced/prepared meats for a long lasting (360days out door and 270days indoor) food source.
+There are 7 new blueprints for creating minced/prepared meat and 7 blueprints to can this minced/prepared meats for a long lasting food source.

 ## Blueprints